gerpy/rpm-install/README.md

 - BIOS - Platforms (files sorted by patform, as an archive) > `storage/7AE4-BF10/BIOS/Plateforms` (where 7AE4-BF10 is my external SD card number) as a large reference archive
 - BIOS - RetroArch (same but filtered and flattened) > `storage/7AE4-BF10/BIOS/RetroArch` as an unaltered archive (not my RA system folder because a lot of stuff is added to the system folder by RA)
 - ROMs sorted according the ES-DE folder naming scheme > `/storage/7AE4-BF10/ROMs` with exexclusions (see below)
-- A shared folder where I store APKs (such as Obtainium, NetherSX2) and drivers (such as Turnip) to have them on my device for the - initial install > `storage/7AE4-BF10/Synchronisation/Shared`
+- A shared folder where I store APKs (such as Obtainium, NetherSX2) and drivers (such as Turnip) to have them on my device for the initial install > `storage/7AE4-BF10/Synchronisation/Shared`
 - Dolphin shaders >  `storage/emulated/0/Android/data/org.dolphinemu.dolphinemu/files/Shaders
 storage/emulated/0/Android/data/org.dolphinemu.dolphinemu/files/Shaders`
 - RetroArch config folder > `/storage/emulated/0/RetroArch/config`
 - RetroArch overlays for Vectrex > `/storage/emulated/0/RetroArch/overlays/vecx`
-- RetroArch Guest slang shaders >  `/storage/emulated/0/RetroArch/shaders/shaders_slang/crt/shaders/guest`
-- RetroArch Retro slang Crisis shaders `/storage/emulated/0/RetroArch/shaders/shaders_slang/retro crisis /storage/emulated/0/RetroArch/shaders/shaders_slang/retro crisis`
-- RetroArch Sonkun shaders `/storage/emulated/0/RetroArch/shaders/shaders_slang/sonkun/storage/emulated/0/RetroArch/shaders/shaders_slang/sonkun`
 - Screenshots > `storage/emulated/0/Pictures/Screenshots`

 Syncthing offers the possibility to filter what gets synced in a shared folder.
 It's particularily useful for ROMs.
 I don't sync 16:9 systems to my RPM so I've defined the following exclusions for the ROMs sync :